 - Restart the Windows OS when you’ve removed all the Apple software.

-- Open File Explorer to double-check that all Bonjour, Apple, iTunes, iPod, QuickTime and QuickTime VR subfolders are deleted from the Program Files, Program Files (x86) and System 32 folders.
+- Open the File Explorer to double-check that all Bonjour, Apple, iTunes, iPod, QuickTime, and QuickTime VR subfolders are deleted from the Program Files, Program Files (x86) and System 32 folders.
 Delete those Apple software subfolders if there are any remaining.

 - Press the Download now button on this website page to add the latest iTunes version to Windows.
 If you have a 32-bit Windows platform, open this page instead.

 - Open the File Explorer, right-click the iTunes installer and select Run as administrator from the context menu.
 Then go through the setup wizard.

 Editor’s Note: This post was originally published in October 2017 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.

 RELATED STORIES TO CHECK OUT: